robyng/efficient-branch-manager/README.md

 This app requires a MySQL server on your computer.
 If you don't have it, follow this guide from UC Berkeley Extension Full Stack Coding Bootcamp: https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide

 Set your MySQL password to 'password'.
-You will need a databse called 'business'.
+You will need a database called 'business'.

 NOTE!
 If you want to use a different password or database name, just update the name and password you are using in /db/connection.js

 Otherwise follow these commands one line at a time in your terminal to create the database.
 When prompted to enter your password enter 'password'.

     mysql -u root -p

     CREATE DATABASE business

     quit

 Next download or clone the app files from this link: